Economy of Austria: Mergers and acquisitions

 Companies and investors from Austria are active in mergers and acquisitions (M&A).
 Since 1991, more than 7,183 mergers & acquisitions transactions have been announced with a known total value of 261.6 bil.
 EUR.
 In 2017, over 245 deals with a total value of over 12.9 bil.
 EUR have taken place.
 They are not only active in national deals, but also as important investors in cross-border M&A abroad, with Germany being the most important partner.
 854 German companies have been acquired by Austrian parant companies (outbound) so far.

 The industry with the largest M&A activity in Austria in terms of transaction value has been the financial sector, whereas the industry with the largest number of transactions has been Industrials - representing 19.2%.

 Data

-The following table shows the main economic indicators in 1980–2021 (with IMF staff estimtates in 2022–2027).
+The following table shows the main economic indicators in 1980–2024 (with IMF staff estimates in 2025).
 Inflation under 5% is in green.

+Companies

+In 2022, the sector with the highest number of companies registered in Austria is Services with 97,733 companies followed by Finance, Insurance, and Real Estate and Retail Trade with 70,696 and 59,942 companies respectively.